Registration requirements for patent attorneys and trade marks attorneys

 In relation to item (iii), it is expected that the declaration should be accompanied by material supporting the assertion that the required experience has been acquired.
 The supporting material may, for instance, comprise a portfolio of work performed, subject to confidentiality and privilege constraints.

-Additionally, the person may be required to confer with one or more members of the Board to demonstrate to the satisfaction of the PSB that the required experience has been acquired.
+Additionally, the person may be required to confer with one or more members of the Board to demonstrate to the satisfaction of the Board that the required experience has been acquired.

 If the Board is satisfied, it may issue a statement of skill in relation to the person concerned.